 Unfortunately, from time to time, we receive feedback from our customers that the equipment has spoiled in a short period of time (within 6 months).
 We asked some quick questions, and popped in to take a look to observe.
 After investigations, we believe these tips will help all gym owners extend the lifespan of their equipment.

 We also saw someone forcing the barbell to a corner of the gym, loading 5 plates on the other side and proceeded to do rows on the barbell.
 Obviously, this places a lot of pressure on one end of the bar and will damage it.
 A landmine will help solve this issue rather than using this method.
-A landmine is cheap, a barbell isn’t.
+A landmine is cheap but a barbell isn’t.

 Doing Olympic weightlifting?
 Then please make sure the bar does not hit anything on its descent.
 The bar is made of steel, not adamantium.

 Doing deadlifting?
 If you belong to the school of thought that it is ok to drop the bar at the top, then please use a majority of bumper plates before using cast iron plates.
 Again, the bearings in the barbell is not indestructible, and constant impact of non-shock absorbing metal plates on the barbell will increase the wear and tear, and eventually, the barbell will not be able to spin smoothly.

 Yes, we know the workout bench may be light, but holding it with one hand will cause immense pressure on the other side and lead to higher chance of the fabric tearing off the bench.